Can You Put Water Based Polyurethane Over Oil Based Polyurethane

 Water-based polyurethane is a type of polymer produced from combining a polyol (an alcohol with more than two reactive hydroxyl groups per molecule) with a diisocyanate.
 This reaction creates a flexible, durable, and water-resistant seal that can be used to protect surfaces such as wood and concrete.
 It can also be used as an adhesive or coating for fabrics, plastics, and rubbers.
 It is one of the most versatile types of polymers available and is commonly used in a variety of industrial and consumer applications.
 Water-based polyurethane has excellent adhesion properties, making it ideal for sealing porous surfaces.
 It has excellent resistance to chemicals and moisture, making it suitable for use in humid environments.
 Additionally, it has excellent weatherability characteristics, making it an ideal choice for outdoor applications.

-See also What Os Distilled Water
+See also Can You Cook With Distilled Water

 Water-based polyurethane can be applied as a liquid or aerosol spray by using a special applicator gun.
 It dries quickly to form an elastic film that resists cracking and peeling when exposed to sunlight or moisture.
 Water-based polyurethane provides superior protection against staining and fading due to its UV resistant properties.
 Additionally, it is easy to clean up should any spills occur during application or use.